Accelerate your SSE journey. Join Netskope at RSA.

 While this underlines the enormous opportunity presented by IoT, the effective security for connected devices hasn’t kept pace with their increasing adoption.
 While more than 1.5 billion IoT breaches occurred in the first half of 2021, a remarkable 136% increase from the previous six months, the breaches are expected to increase in the coming years with the growth in total number of deployed IoT devices.

-During the pandemic, many IoT devices were left behind in corporate environments when employees transitioned to remote work.
+During the pandemic, many IoT and IT devices were left behind in corporate environments when employees transitioned to remote work.
 Management oversight and lack of security updates have made these devices highly susceptible to targeted cyberattacks.
 With hybrid work now normal, employees are expected to bring a diverse set of corporate and personal devices for use in their jobs.
-The Netskope IoT Security engineering team collected and analyzed the number of connected devices at a representative customer site within a fixed time period in 2021 (“Before”) and 2022 (“Now”).
+The Netskope Device Intelligence engineering team collected and analyzed the number of connected devices at a representative customer site within a fixed time period in 2021 (“Before”) and 2022 (“Now”).
 As evident from the graphs below, there has been a huge surge in the number of unmanaged devices within the representative customer site in 2022, as compared to 2021.
 These devices will further interact with the IoT devices in the corporate networks, creating a significantly larger attack surface to manage and control.

 The way forward

-To better secure hybrid enterprises, it is critical to account for every IoT device connected to the corporate network, understand their behavior and dynamic risk posture, and ensure they have the right permissions for accessing internal resources or carrying out their specific business functions.
+To better secure hybrid enterprises, it is critical to account for every device connected to the corporate network, understand their behavior and dynamic risk posture, and ensure they have the right permissions for accessing internal resources or carrying out their specific business functions.
 In this regard, here are some of our recommendations for mitigating IoT-related risks:

 Establish a baseline